-

 Mount Isa Mines

-Our operations produce various types of air emissions such as sulphur dioxide (SO₂), nitrogen oxide (NOx) and dust, which we manage in accordance with our environmental regulatory approvals and permit discharge limits.
+Our industrial operations produce various types of air emissions such as sulphur dioxide (SO₂), nitrogen oxide (NOx) and dust, which we manage in accordance with our environmental regulatory approvals and permit discharge limits.

 Our approach